Macrometacorp/docs/docs/graphs/graph-queries/shortest-path.md

 title: Shortest Path Query
 ---

 A _shortest path query_ is a query that finds the shortest path between two given documents in your graph.
 The two documents are referred to as the `startVertex` and `targetVertex`.
-When you run this query, you receive the result as an array where each element represents a vertex in the shortest path and consists of two item:
+When you run this query, you receive the result as an array where each element represents a vertex in the shortest path and consists of two items:

 - The vertex itself.
 - The edge pointing to it.